ibm-js/delite/docs/register.md

 ## Standards

 `register()` tries to conform to the proposed custom elements standard.
-Internally, it will call `document.register()` on platforms that support it.
+Internally, it will call `document.registerElement()` on platforms that support it.

 ## Implementation details

 delite/register shims custom element support in a manner similar to Polymer.

-If the browser supports `document.register()`, then delite/register just uses that.
+If the browser supports `document.registerElement()`, then delite/register just uses that.

 Otherwise: